-Students are housed in a Hampshire College dormitory within walking distance of the Yiddish Book Center, in suites with single bedrooms, shared bathrooms, a kitchen, and a sitting room.
+Students are housed in co-ed Hampshire College dormitories within walking distance of the Yiddish Book Center, in suites with single bedrooms, shared bathrooms, kitchen, and sitting room.
 Basic furniture, linens, and kitchen equipment are provided.
-Students can do their own cooking or purchase a meal plan for the Hampshire College dining commons.

 There is limited local bus service during the summer and few amenities within walking distance.
 We recommend bringing a car or a bicycle if you have one.

 The program covers tuition, required textbooks, and the cost of activities.
 Some additional books may be required at a small fee.

 Beginner students are responsible for the costs of their housing ($1,488), food, and transportation.
 Limited housing subsidies are available based on financial need.